French cruiser Alger: Service history

 Alger was sent with the protected cruiser Isly on a cruise to French Indochina, departing in October 1895.
 She remained on station in the Far East in 1896, and returned to France in February 1897.
 After arriving home, she was assigned to the Mediterranean Squadron for the annual maneuvers that were conducted in July.
 That year, while in Toulon, the ship had her masts replaced.
 Alger had been deactivated and placed in the reserve fleet by January 1901.
 During this period, the ship underwent additional refits.
 The ship's activities in the mid-1900s are unclear; Thomas Brassey's The Naval Annual lists Alger among the vessels that took part in the fleet maneuvers in 1906, which began on 6 July with the concentration of the Northern and Mediterranean Squadrons in Algiers.
-The maneuvers were conducted in the western Mediterranean, alternating between ports in French North Africa and Toulon and Marseilles, France, and concluding on 4 August.
+The maneuvers were conducted in the western Mediterranean, alternating between ports in French North Africa and Toulon and Marseille, France, and concluding on 4 August.
 But according to the historians John Jordan and Philippe Caresse, Alger had been reactivated in 1905 for another deployment to the Far East, along with the armored cruisers Bruix and Dupetit-Thouars, the protected cruiser Guichen, four gunboats, and five destroyers.

 The Naval Annual confirms that Alger was in service in the Far East by 1907, by which time the unit consisted of the large protected cruiser D'Entrecasteaux, Bruix, the armored cruiser Chanzy, and the smaller protected cruisers Descartes and Catinat, though the latter two vessels were detached from the main squadron to patrol the East Indies and Pacific, respectively.
 Alger remained in the Far East in 1908, along with D'Entrecasteaux and Bruix.
 After returning to France, Alger was decommissioned on 12 October 1910 and was struck from the naval register on 23 November 1911.
 She was placed for sale in Rochefort that year but was not initially sold, and was therefore used as a hulk in Rochefort through 1914.
 She was later moved to Lorient, where she was used as a hulk for various purposes from 1920 to 1939.
 The ship was eventually sold to ship breakers in 1940.